smanilov/arch_update_desklet/README.md

    since last update.
 Continue with update? [y/n]
 3. (Performs update and records data.): These 2 packages might require a restart: ...
 Restart system? [y/n]
 4. System up to date.

+## Credits

+Kudos to:

+1. Softhints@YT where I first learned about Desklets: <https://www.youtube.com/watch?v=-FPY_e0BdJs>
+2. oak-wood.co.uk for the Weather Desklet (bbcwx) as I used the code for inspiration